Federated Domain Generalization: A Survey: Evaluations and Benchmarks

 where $M$ denotes the number of domains, each $\widehat{WD}$ \cite{cuturi2013sinkhorn} is computed with the Sinkhorn algorithm. \item \textbf{Fréchet Inception Distance (FID) score\cite{zhou2023efficient}:} The FID score is a metric used to evaluate the quality of generative models, particularly in GANs.
 In FDG, it can be used as an evaluation metric to provide a quantitative measure of the dissimilarity between the generated samples from different domains.
 The FID is defined as follows:

-The FID \cite{heusel2017gans} could be utilized to assess GAN performance and effectively quantifies disturbance levels. \item \textbf{$\mathcal{A}$-distance\cite{qin2022uncertainty}:} $\mathcal{A}$-distance (also known as the adversarial distance) is a metric used in domain generalization and DA tasks, which measures the discrepancy between probability distributions of different domains or datasets.
+The FID \cite{heusel2017gans} could be utilized to assess GAN performance and effectively quantify disturbance levels. \item \textbf{$\mathcal{A}$-distance\cite{qin2022uncertainty, zhang2023grace}:} $\mathcal{A}$-distance (also known as the adversarial distance) is a metric used in DG and DA tasks, which measures the discrepancy between probability distributions of different domains or datasets.

 where $\varepsilon$ represents the generalization error of a two-sample classifier trained on the binary task of distinguishing input samples between the source and target domains. \item \textbf{The standard deviation of the mean Intersection over Union (mIoU)\cite{fantauzzo2022feddrive}:} By computing the mean and standard deviation of the mean IoU, the average performance and the variability in performance across multiple evaluations can be accessed.
-The mean provides an overall measure of accuracy, while the standard deviation gives an indication of the consistency or instability of the results.
+The mean provides an overall measure of accuracy, while the standard deviation indicates the consistency or instability of the results.